jmyers7/book/chapters/08-more-prob.md

 Do problem 11 in the worksheet.
 ```

-You should think of independence as a strong form of uncorrelated-ness, and hence correlated-ness is also a strong form of dependence.
+You should think of independence as a strong form of non-correlation, and hence correlation is also a strong form of dependence.
 This is the content of the first part of the following result:

 ```{prf:theorem} Dependence and correlation
 :label: ind-vs-correlation-thm